Can You Get Second Hand Smoke From A Vape? - Facts & Risks

 But here’s where it gets interesting.

 Note: The Centres for Disease Control and Prevention (CDC) states that secondhand exposure to cigarette smoke can cause severe diseases and even premature death among people who do not smoke.
+So, it’s no surprise that the American Lung Association found that secondhand cigarette smoke causes around 7,330 lung cancer deaths and 33,950 heart disease deaths annually.

-Furthermore, studies show that vaping could be up to 95% safer than first-hand tobacco use and cigarette smoking!
+Fortunately, Public Health England found that vaping could be up to 95% safer than first-hand tobacco use and cigarette smoking!
 It’s safe to say these statistics apply to secondhand vape aerosol as well.

 In a nutshell: Second hand tobacco smoke contains much higher levels of cancer-causing compounds and is much more dangerous than electronic cigarette aerosol.